 Chances of getting a job as a veterinary nurse are significantly increased if you have a relevant certificate or a diploma.

-Work opportunities are best in large urban areas, especially Auckland.
-There are fewer opportunities in rural districts.
+Work opportunities are best in large urban areas, especially Auckland, with more opportunities for rural animal technicians in rural areas.

 Most veterinary nurses work at veterinary practices

 Nearly all veterinary nurses work at veterinary practices.
-New Zealand has about 800 veterinary practices, ranging from small practices employing one or two veterinarians to larger practices with up to 20 staff.
+New Zealand has about 800 veterinary practices, ranging from small practices employing one or two veterinary nurses to larger practices with up to 20 staff.
 Other employers include: